Mercedes-Benz W120/W121: Technical description

-The Mercedes-Benz W 120 and W 121 are four-door saloons with a longitudinal front engine, and rear-wheel drive.
+The Mercedes-Benz W120 and W121 are four-door saloons with a longitudinal front engine, and rear-wheel drive.
 Rolling chassis with either two or four doors were also available from the factory.
 The cars have a self-supporting body, the so-called "Ponton" body.
 The wheelbase measures 2650 mm, which is slightly less than the larger "Ponton" saloons' 2750 mm.
 In front, the W 120 and W 121 have independent double-wishbone suspension, in rear, they have either a double-joint swing axle (until September 1955), or a single-joint swing axle (from September 1955).
 Both front and rear wheels are coil-sprung; the front axle is fitted with a torsion-type anti-sway bar, and the rear wheels have additional hydraulic shock absorbers.
 Daimler-Benz installed a recirculating ball steering system and a hydraulic drum braking system in the 120- and 121-series.

-Mercedes-Benz built the W 120 with all of their then-present four-cylinder engines: the M 136 and M 121 Otto (spark ignition) engines, and the OM 636 and OM 621 Diesel (compression ignition) engines, with most W 120 and W 121 cars powered by either of the Diesel engines.
+Mercedes-Benz built the W120 with all of their then-present four-cylinder engines: the M136 and M121 petrol engines, and the OM636 and OM621 diesels, with most W120 and W121 cars powered by either of the Diesel engines.
 The torque is sent from the engine to the rear wheels through a dry single-disc clutch and a synchronised, four-speed constant-mesh gearbox.
 The shift lever is a rather small lever mounted on the steering column.